 And Jacobs is buying plenty.
 He gets excited, he says, when he gets a list of fish he’s never heard of.
 It’s a chance to explore and learn.
 “It’s all good,” he says.
 “I haven’t had one fresh-catch fish out of the Gulf where I’m like, ‘That’s low quality.’”

-For Nacio, meanwhile, expansion into new fisheries is a matter of survival.
+For Nacio, meanwhile, expansion into new fisheries is a matter of survival in Louisiana’s bayou.
 “I wouldn’t be a fisherman if I wasn’t so diverse,” Nacio tells me when I visit his home in Terrebonne Parish.
 It makes for hard work, though.
 As we chat, Nacio repairs his shrimp boat, then preps a crew to launch the fish boat, then smokes fish he’ll sell at farmers markets.
 We are constantly interrupted by phone calls.